00-00-00-11/controlpanel.js/README.md

 ### Report Bugs

 To report bugs and issues please use the GitHub issue reporting tool: https://github.com/Hiekki4/ControlPanel.js/issues.
-Any bugs and issues reports are very much appreciated since it helps us to improve EveCloud Miner.
+Any bugs and issues reports are very much appreciated since it helps us to improve ControlPanel.js.
 Thank you.

 ### License

 ```
 Copyright (c) 2021 Hiekki4 (hiekki@evecloud.xyz)